PoisotLab/ms_network_prediction/manuscript.md

 [@Morales-Castilla2015InfBio].
 The common thread between these forms of interactions is that *at least* one of the species is affected by the presence of another, either positively or negatively [@Morales-Castilla2015InfBio].
-We can represent these networks of interactions as networks or graphs, where each species is represented as a node, and each interaction as an edge [@Delmas2018AnaEco,
+We can represent these networks of interactions as networks or graphs, where each species is represented as a node, and each interaction as an edge [@Delmas2018AnaEco;
 @Pascual2006EcoNet].
 The value of each edge each represents information about that interaction.
 We can this network using a matrix, using 1s and 0s to represent the presence or absence of interaction at each entry $(i,j)$ in the matrix [@Dunne2006NetStr].
 This construct allows for convenient computation of network properties, particularly properties relating to network structure.
-Network and interaction types include: *unipartite networks,* where each species *appears* twice - both as a row and column species (these are typically used to represent foodwebs), *bipartite networks* where there are two pools of species, and all interactions occur between species in each pool, are typically used for pairwise interactions (e.g. hosts and parasites, ), and *k-partite networks:,* which serve as a way to expand to more than two discrete sets of interacting species (e.g. parasitoid webs, seed dispersal networks, and pollination networks [@Pocock2012RobRes]).
+Network and interaction types include: *unipartite networks,* where each species can be linked any other species, species (these are typically used to represent food webs), *bipartite networks* where there are two pools of species, and all interactions occur between species in each pool, are typically used for pairwise interactions (e.g. hosts and parasites, ), and *k-partite networks:,* which serve as a way to expand to more than two discrete sets of interacting species (e.g. parasitoid webs, seed dispersal networks, and pollination networks) [@Pocock2012RobRes].

 Species interaction networks can also be used as means to quantify and understand _interaction strength_.
 Interaction strength, unlike the qualitative presence or absence an interaction, is a continuous measurement which attempts to quantify the effect of one species on another.